-C. Non-Attorney Support Person for Cases Involving Students

-During the investigation process, both a student complainant and a student respondent may ask a non-attorney support person from the University community to accompany him or her to meetings with the Investigating Officer and to any evidentiary hearing.
+C. Non-Attorney Support Person for Cases Involving Students During the investigation process, both a student complainant and a student respondent may ask a non-attorney support person from the University community to accompany him or her to meetings with the Investigating Officer and to any evidentiary hearing.
 The support person must be an administrator, faculty member, staff member, or fellow student.
+In cases involving multiple student complainants or student respondents, the nonsupport person must be an administrator, faculty member, staff member, or fellow student.
 In cases involving multiple student complainants or student respondents, the non-attorney support person cannot be another complainant or respondent.
 The non-attorney support person does not serve as an advocate on behalf of the complainant or respondent, and they must agree to maintain the confidentiality of the process.